linukaratnayake/RADEC-to-ALTAZ-Tilted-Axes-Coordinate-Conversion/README.md

 ## Part II - Coordinate Transformation Algorithm for Altitude-Azimuth Systems

 This algorithm compensates for the tilts and rotations of the coordinate axes when using the Altitude (ALT) and Azimuth (AZ) coordinates in a celestial tracking system.
-The process is outlined as follows:
+The process is outlined as follows.

+For more details, refer <a href="Part II - ALTAZ Coordinates for Tilted Axes/Concept.pdf">this</a> original hand-written document.

 ### 1. Initial Setup
 1. **Getting Inputs**